michaelkourlas/node-js2xmlparser/README.md

 The js2xmlparser module contains one function which takes the following arguments:

-* `root` - the XML root element's name (string, mandatory)
-* `data` - the data to be converted to XML; while the data object can contain arrays, it cannot itself be an array unless the root element is listed in the arrayMap option (object or JSON string, mandatory)
+* `data` - the data to be converted to XML; while the data object can contain arrays, it cannot itself be an array
 * `options` - module options (object, optional)
     * `declaration` - XML declaration options (object, optional)
         * `include` - specifies whether an XML declaration should be included (boolean, optional, default: true)